 In the new year say hello to your customers/leads.
 Make sure customers are aware of your plans for this year to deliver them value.
 If you use mailing lists, make the time to check bounces—sometimes people move on.
 If they are important, see if you can get their new contact details.
 This is a great

-The summer break is a great time to relax, recharge and if possible, make the time to reflect on the last calendar year.
+The summer break is a great time to relax, recharge and if possible, make the time to reflect on the last calendar year – WHAT A YEAR!!!
 How did it go both personally and professionally?
-What worked?
+What, that was within your control, worked?
 What did you learn?
 (An optimistic way of saying what didn’t work!)
-What areas are there for improvement?
-Do you need to
+What

 In this article Kim Packer from J and K Law shares her Top 3 Must Haves for small business owners in Australia to keep you and your business on the right side of the law.
 Getting your business structure right and having it properly documented There are a number of legal entities that you can